brandondube/prysm/docs/source/user_guide/convolvables.rst

 >>> monstrosity = s.conv(p).conv(t).conv(star).conv(pa).conv(ol)

 Some models require sample spacing and samples parameters while others do not.
 This is because prysm has many methods of executing an FFT-based Fourier domain convolution under the hood.
-If an object has a known analytical Fourier transform, the class has a method :code:`(Convolvable).analytic_ft` which has ordinate units of reciprocal microns.
+If an object has a known analytical Fourier transform, the class has a method :code:`(Convolvable).analytic_ft` which has abscissa units of reciprocal microns.
 If the analytic FT is present, it is used in lieu of numerical data.
 Models that have analytical Fourier transforms also accept sample_spacing and samples parameters, which are used to define a grid in the spatial domain.
 If two objects with analytical Fourier transforms are convolved, the output grid will have the finer sample spacing of the two inputs, and the larger span or window width of the two inputs.

 The Convolvable constructor takes only four parameters,